Best Travel Insurance for Croatia

 We evaluated 13 travel insurance providers for Croatia trips using a four-factor scoring system:

-• Coverage (30%): We assessed seven metrics, including trip cancellation limits, emergency medical benefits, evacuation coverage, and baggage protection.
+• Coverage (30%): The review examined seven coverage factors, including trip cancellation limits, emergency medical benefits, evacuation coverage and baggage protection.

-• Claims and Service (25%): We analyzed customer service availability, mobile app functionality, claims portal access, and digital experience ratings.
+• Claims and Service (25%): The evaluation focused on customer support access, mobile app features, claims submission tools and overall digital experience ratings.

-• Financial Stability (5%): We evaluated AM Best ratings, with A+ rated insurers receiving maximum points.
+• Financial Stability (5%): AM Best ratings guided scoring, with A+ rated insurers receiving full points.

 About Mark Fitzpatrick